We may earn a small commission when you buy something through the links in this post. See our disclosure.

 Working with the Layer-Based Editor Module

 If you want to take your image beyond what you can accomplish non-destructively, the Editor module offers a number of layer-based tools for putting the finishing touches on your images.
-If you want to create digital composites, do pixel-based retouching, work with liquify tools or add text and effects, you’ll find an array of tools with snappy response times.
+If you want to create digital composites, do pixel-based retouching, work with liquify tools, or add text and effects, you’ll find an array of tools with snappy response times.

 Poorly-programmed Liquify tools will often display a noticeable lag between the location of your brush and the visibility of the effect, which can make them nearly impossible to use.
-The Liquify tools in ZPS are perfectly responsive on my 24mpx images, and also include face-aware options for those of you who are into professional portrait retouching (or just making silly faces).
+The Liquify tools in ZPS are perfectly responsive on my 24mpx images and also include face-aware options for those of you who are into professional portrait retouching (or just making silly faces).

-Clone stamping, dodging and burning all worked flawlessly as well, although I did find it a bit confusing that all layer masks are initially hidden by default.
-If you find yourself confused about your inability to add a mask, it’s because they’re already there, you just have to set them to show on each layer with ‘Reveal all’.
-That’s not really a big deal, just more of a unique quirk I didn’t expect, as otherwise, the tools are quite good.
-I believe the layer system is relatively new to ZPS, so they’re probably going to continue refining it as they continue to develop the program.
+Clone stamping, dodging, and burning all worked flawlessly as well, although I did find it a bit confusing that all layer masks are initially hidden by default.
+If you find yourself confused about your inability to add a mask, it’s because they’re already there; you just have to set them to show on each layer with ‘Reveal all.’

-Sharing Your Work with the Create Module
+Sharing Your Work

 Each option does have its own on-screen guide to walk you through the process of filling out each template, and there’s a convenient link to order them online when you’re finished with the creation process.
 Of course, you can export them to a file type of your choice and print them yourself if you’d prefer.

-Reasons Behind My Ratings
+The Reasons Behind My Ratings

-Price: 5/5
+Pricing: 5/5

 When I first got Photoshop and Lightroom together for $9.99 a month, I was amazed by how affordable it was – but ZPS offers most of the same functionality that you get from those two industry-leading apps at half the price.
-It will be an even better deal if Adobe raises their subscription prices, as they’ve been discussing.
+It will be an even better deal if Adobe raises its subscription prices, as they’ve been discussing.

 Ease of Use: 4/5